Grandparents’ rights to see their grandchildren

 The court will work out what’s in the children’s best interests.
 It will consider whether you play a significant role in their care, welfare and development.
 If you do, a court will probably make orders in your favour, unless other reasons affect your application.

 Grandparenting applications is a delicate area of law, so if you believe you need court orders to see your grandchildren, you’ll need legal help as soon as possible.
 Contact us for advice.
+We also recommend reviewing the information provided by Legal Aid about grandparents and family law.

 If I’m concerned for my grandchild’s welfare or safety, what can I do?